tyhopp/site-starter/README.md

 	- Run `python -V` to find out what Python version you have.
 If you don't have Python, [download it here](https://www.python.org/downloads/).
 	- If you have Python version 2+, run `python -m SimpleHTTPServer`.
 	- If you have Python version 3+, run `python -m http.server`.
+4. Open your browser and type `localhost:8000` in your address bar.
+You should be live!

 ### Why?